cudspan/schema/docs/page/HelloWorld.md

 * `uniqueId`:

-    This identifies the entity among all the instances of that entity type in your topology.
-Because the ID must be globally unique, you should use naming conventions that express your namespace for this topology segment that you're creating.
+    This identifies the entity among all other instances of that type in your topology.
+Because the ID must be globally unique, you should use naming conventions that express a namespace for this topology segment that you're creating.

 * `type`:

     The type of entity you are creating.
-For this tutorial we are creating a a Business Application.
-DIF currently supports:
+For this tutorial we are creating a Business Application.
+DIF currently supports the following entity types:
     - `businessApplication`
     - `businessTransaction`
     - `service`